FrameQuery/framequery-sdks/README.md

 Official client libraries for the [FrameQuery](https://framequery.com) video processing API.

-Upload videos, process them with AI-powered scene detection and transcription, and retrieve structured results — all behind a single function call.
+Upload videos, process them with AI-powered scene detection and transcription, and retrieve structured results, all behind a single function call.

 ## Languages